 an evergreen aromatic shrub of the mint family, native to southern Europe.
 The narrow leaves are used as a culinary herb, in perfumery, and as an emblem of remembrance.

-I love the combination of all of these plants together and they give the perfect cozy cottage look to our shed.
+I love the combination of all of these plants together They give the perfect cozy cottage look to our shed.
 Do you have window boxes or planters around your home?
 What are your go-to flowers to plant in them?
 I would love to know on either Facebook or Instagram.
+I hope these spring window boxes inspired your gardening plans or helped spark some ideas!
 Thanks for stopping by the blog today and every day!